OPENPAD-AI/openpadprotocol-verifiernode/README.md

 - The `Makefile` commands assume that the API endpoints are available on the base URL `http://localhost:5000/api`.

 For further assistance, please refer to the project documentation or contact the development team.

+# Implementing Node Start/Stop Verification with React

+For detailed instructions, please refer to the documentation located in the `example` folder.